 Baby turtles begin hatching 60 days after the beginning of the nesting season and continue 60 days after the end of each nesting season.

 Native flora include the gavilan tree, wild almond, dragon blood, crab wood, banak, bully tree and dove wood, as well as aquatic lilies, monkey ladder and wild plantain.

 There are three ranger stations located within Tortuguero National Park:

 - Cuatro Esquinas Station is at the south end of Tortuguero village.
 This station is accessible by boat from the lodges, or on foot through the village.
-Cuatro Esquinas is the most visited station and offers a small educational visitor center and park maps.
+Cuatro Esquinas is the most visited station and offers a small visitor center and park maps.

 - The Jalova Station, accessible by boat from Parismina, is at the southern boundary of the park.
 This station has a short hiking trail as well as bathrooms and a picnic area.